 HMRC may investigate your claim.
 If you have made a single claim and HMRC have any evidence from their systems or from a credit reference agency that suggests another person is using your address or there are financial links with another person then they may write to you asking for information from you because they think you are living with another person.
 You can find out more about these investigations on our Revenuebenefits website for advisers.

-What happens if I leave the UK for a short amount of time?
+Leaving the UK for a short time

 Normally, you need to be present in the UK to claim tax credits.
 But if you (or your partner) go abroad for up to eight weeks at a time, HMRC will treat you as if you are still in the UK, providing you intend your visit abroad to be temporary.
 Temporary means at the outset, you expect it to last less than 52 weeks.